metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1alpha4_manifest.md

 Optional:

-- `machine_deployments` (Attributes List) MachineDeployments is a list of machine deployment classes that can be used to createa set of worker nodes. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments))
+- `machine_deployments` (Attributes List) MachineDeployments is a list of machine deployment classes that can be used to create a set of worker nodes. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments))

 <a id="nestedatt--spec--workers--machine_deployments"></a>
 ### Nested Schema for `spec.workers.machine_deployments`

 Required:

-- `class` (String) Class denotes a type of worker node present in the cluster,this name MUST be unique within a ClusterClass and can be referencedin the Cluster to create a managed MachineDeployment.
+- `class` (String) Class denotes a type of worker node present in the cluster, this name MUST be unique within a ClusterClass and can be referenced in the Cluster to create a managed MachineDeployment.
-- `template` (Attributes) Template is a local struct containing a collection of templates for creation ofMachineDeployment objects representing a set of worker nodes. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template))
+- `template` (Attributes) Template is a local struct containing a collection of templates for creation of MachineDeployment objects representing a set of worker nodes. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template))

 <a id="nestedatt--spec--workers--machine_deployments--template"></a>
 ### Nested Schema for `spec.workers.machine_deployments.template`

 Required:

-- `bootstrap` (Attributes) Bootstrap contains the bootstrap template reference to be usedfor the creation of worker Machines. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--bootstrap))
+- `bootstrap` (Attributes) Bootstrap contains the bootstrap template reference to be used for the creation of worker Machines. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--bootstrap))
-- `infrastructure` (Attributes) Infrastructure contains the infrastructure template reference to be usedfor the creation of worker Machines. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--infrastructure))
+- `infrastructure` (Attributes) Infrastructure contains the infrastructure template reference to be used for the creation of worker Machines. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--infrastructure))

 Optional:

-- `metadata` (Attributes) Metadata is the metadata applied to the machines of the MachineDeployment.At runtime this metadata is merged with the corresponding metadata from the topology. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--metadata))
+- `metadata` (Attributes) Metadata is the metadata applied to the machines of the MachineDeployment.
+At runtime this metadata is merged with the corresponding metadata from the topology. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--metadata))

 <a id="nestedatt--spec--workers--machine_deployments--template--bootstrap"></a>
 ### Nested Schema for `spec.workers.machine_deployments.template.bootstrap`

 Required:

-- `ref` (Attributes) Ref is a required reference to a custom resourceoffered by a provider. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--bootstrap--ref))
+- `ref` (Attributes) Ref is a required reference to a custom resource offered by a provider. (see [below for nested schema](#nestedatt--spec--workers--machine_deployments--template--bootstrap--ref))

 <a id="nestedatt--spec--workers--machine_deployments--template--bootstrap--ref"></a>
 ### Nested Schema for `spec.workers.machine_deployments.template.bootstrap.ref`